 Because our classes are taught and presented in English, applicants must have demonstrated proficiency in the English language, including reading, writing, and speaking, in order to be successful in our program.
-Applicants to the degree program whose first language is not English are required to submit a PTE Academic, TOEFL, or IELTS score to complete their application for admission.
+Applicants to the degree program whose first language is not English are required to submit a PTE Academic, TOEFL, IELTS, or a Duolingo score to complete their application for admission.

 - TOEFL: iBT (Internet-based): 100; Computer-based: 250; Paper-based: 600

 - IELTS: 7.5 or higher

 - Duolingo: 120 or higher